-Subsequent to fulfilling the requirement of 3, annual purchase of offsets as specified in 3A, 3B, and 3C may be adjusted if the preceding years throughput is less than 600,000 metric tons (the maximum allowed annual throughput), and/or the annual calls to port are less than 24 (the maximum allowed number of calls; 24 calls at 168 hours per call, or 4,032 annual hours at berth).
+3. Reduction of Emissions through Purchase of Offsets: Subsequent to purchasing GHG emission offsets pursuant to paragraph C(2) above, the Mitsubishi Cement Corporation's future annual purchase of offsets to achieve the GHG emission reductions specified in paragraph B above may be adjusted if the preceding year's throughput is less than 600,000 metric tons (the maximum allowed annual throughput), and/or the annual calls to port are less than 24 (the maximum allowed number of calls: 24 calls at 168 hours per call, or 4,032 annual hours at berth).
 The District or a District-retained consultant (at the Mitsubishi Cement Corporation cost) shall calculate, using the best available science, the amount of unused GHG reduction offsets based on the actual throughput and/or time at berth.
 Any unused offsets shall be used for the next year of operation of the Proposed Project and the Mitsubishi Cement Corporation shall purchase offsets in the necessary amounts (required amount less any unused offsets) for the subject year.
 This procedure shall be repeated on an annual basis.
-At the Mitsubishi Cement Corporation may waive the annual adjustment described above and purchase the required MTCO2e or MWh offsets on at least an annual basis.
+In the event that newly discovered information shows that an offset, previously certified as compliant pursuant to paragraph C(3)(c), does not comply with the requirements of paragraph A(3), Mitsubishi Cement Corporation shall purchase an equivalent amount of replacement offsets that comply with the requirements of paragraph A(3) within 30 days after receiving notice of the noncompliance.
+After verification of unused and available offsets, unused offsets may replace previously compliant offsets should those offsets subsequently be determined noncompliant with paragraph A(3).
+At the Mitsubishi Cement Corporation's written request to the District, Mitsubishi Cement Corporation may waive the annual adjustment described above and purchase the required MTCO2e or MWh offsets on at least an annual basis.